 Your lawn’s susceptibility to thatch also depends on your grass species.

-- For cool-season grasses, perennial ryegrass and tall fescue are much less likely to develop thatch than Kentucky bluegrass, creeping red fescue, and creeping bentgrass.
+- For cool-season grasses, thatch is more manageable in perennial ryegrass or tall fescue lawns.
+Thatch is more likely to develop in lawns seeded with Kentucky bluegrass, creeping red fescue, and creeping bentgrass.

-- For warm-season grasses, Zoysia and bermudagrass are especially prone to developing thatch.
+- For warm-season grasses, managing thatch in Zoysia and bermudgrass lawns is tricky since they are especially prone to developing thatch.

 Tips to prevent dethatching in the future